Government imposes moratorium on statutory demands and winding up petitions

 This comes on the back of the Government imposing a similar moratorium on landlords forfeiting commercial leases which had led to some landlords using statutory demands and winding up petitions as an enforcement tactic to put pressure on their tenants to pay the rent.
 It is hoped the latest measures will encourage those landlords to open a dialogue with their tenants to try and agree a way forward that is acceptable to both parties.

-The legislation is to be included in the Corporate Insolvency and Governance Bill (which was published on 20 May 2020).
+The legislation is introduced through the Corporate Insolvency and Governance Bill (which was published on 20 May 2020).
 Its key features are:

-- It provides for a ban on the use of statutory demands made between 1 March and 30 June 2020 (or one month after the Bill comes into force, if later) and winding up petitions presented between 27 April and 30 June (or, again, later if the Bill is not in force) against tenant companies unable to pay amounts owed due to Covid-19.
-Both these dates may be extended in line with the moratorium on commercial lease forfeiture which is currently in force until 30 September 2020.
+- It provides for a ban on the use of statutory demands served from 1 March 2020 and winding up petitions presented between 27 April against tenant companies unable to pay amounts owed due to Covid-19.
+These measures were due to end on 31 December 2020, however, in line with the moratorium on commercial lease forfeiture, they have been extended until 31 March 2020.

 - The presentation of a winding up petition itself is not banned, but the petition will need to be reviewed by the court, and if the court is satisfied that the inability of the tenant to pay the rent relates to Covid-19, the petition will be voided.
 The burden of proof will lie with the landlord who will need to be able to show that the tenant is largely unaffected by the current crisis and/or that it has sufficient funds/assets to make the payment which is due.
 In light of the additional evidential hurdle, landlords will also need to bear in mind the procedure is likely to be more drawn out and expensive than it currently is.